tatomyr/json-types/README.md

 }
 ```

-This will check for an object with the `string` key of a `boolean` value, e.g.:
+This checks for an object with the `string` key of a `boolean` value, e.g.:

 ```json
 {